Seido knives review

 Seido Japanese knives claim to have the sharpest blades.
 They claim to be unique and can cut through frozen foods with ease.

 The 7Cr17 steel is a high-carbon stainless steel that is indeed rust-resistant.
 The thing is, it is not as sharp or durable as Seido Kitchen knives advertise.
 The Cr17 steel can be sharpened easily.
-Even beginner home cooks who are ill experienced in using knife sharpeners can sharpen it.
+Even beginner home cooks who are inexperienced in using knife sharpeners can sharpen it.

 While it can be resharpened easily, it loses its edge very fast.
 The softer the blade gets, the harder it is to sharpen.